lasercata/voc/README.md

 # voc
 Python3 Argparse script which help to learn vocabulary.
 Also available in menu console mode (execute it without arguments).

+The program ask for term (or definition), and shows if the answer is good or not.
+If not, it shows what was the right answer.
+At the end, the succes percentage is shown, with all the missed words.

+It is possible to write your own vocabulary list, and you can download onr from a Quizlet link.

 ## Installing
 Download the script `voc.py` ;